 So, those in critical need of help, love, and fellowship, must suffer alone.
 Search alone.
 Learn alone.
 Draw their own conclusions, alone.
 And, ultimately, make final decisions on their faith and family, alone.

 This process may take months or many years.
-Years of silent struggle and faking belief.
+Years of silence and (typically) faking belief.
 This leads to a second method of resolution of cognitive dissonance.

 After much study, thought, and pain, a decision point is reached.
 Fathers, mothers, wives, husbands, children, and fellow church members may be surprised and alienated when an ostensibly faithful member “suddenly” declares that they can no longer be a member of the church.